random-guest/Bitcoin-Price-Prediction-using-RNN-Family-/README.md

-# TermProject_Repo
+# Private_Repo
-To keep track of the progress in completing a term project for my Master Degree.
+This repository is meant to keep track of the progress in completing a term project for my Master Degree.